j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 can think of to solve on a computer.
 Consequently, you can use Python to do almost anything from analyze data to running computer systems to creating games.

-Though comprised of fairly basic syntax (i.e. the grammer of the commands you give it) it is incredibly powerful.
+Though comprised of fairly basic syntax (i.e. the grammar of the commands you give it) it is incredibly powerful.
 It is relatively easy to pick up as well and thanks to a very large and growing set of external modules (or blocks of code) written by other programmers, you can do complicated things quickly and easily.